 There is extensive high fell walking and rock climbing from its door step.
 Scafell Pike and Great Gable are just across the lake.
 For a change of scenery the Cumbrian coast and shingle beach at Ravenglass are within easy reach.
 There are even opportunities for salmon and trout fishing on the nearby River Irt.

 The village of Nether Wasdale is home to pubs while Wasdale Head and Gosforth have shops and restaurants to explore.

 The National Trust has events and activities in the Lake District to appeal to all ages throughout the year.
 Visit the web pages by clicking on the nearby tab, above, to see details of events, nature, walking and cycling trails when planning your holiday.

 Parking: Parking available next to the cottage.

-Approach: The cottage is on roads and tracks that, in winter conditions, can be difficult to negotiate.
-In periods of very bad weather we may not be able to prepare the cottage for your stay.
-In these circumstances it is very unlikely that you would be able to access the cottage safely.
+Accessibility: The cottage is accessed via roads and tracks that, in winter conditions, can be difficult to negotiate.
+In periods of very bad weather we may not be able to prepare the cottage for your stay as it is very unlikely that you would be able to access the cottage safely.
 If this is the case we will contact you in advance and discuss the options with you.

 Television/Signal: A television and DVD player are provided but please note there is no television reception.
 Visitors may wish to bring their own DVDs.